-- 1,127,932 shares in 2019 (which was 5.2% of the weighted-average number of shares of our common stock issued and outstanding in 2019), of which 1,100,750 were subject to stock option awards and 16,250 were subject to restricted stock grants; and - 465,855 shares thus far in 2020 (which was 1.8% of the weighted-average number of shares of our common stock issued and outstanding in 2020 through April 29, 2020), all of which 36,000 were subject to stock option awards.
-In connection with the 2019 bonuses earned by its employees, we issued 429,855 common shares in lieu of cash under the 2018 Plan.
-No other issuances or grants were awarded under the 2018 Plan during 2020 and as of April 29, 2020.
+- 1,127,000 shares in 2019 (which was 5.2% of the weighted-average number of shares of our common stock issued and outstanding in 2019), of which 1,100,750 were subject to stock option awards and 16,250 were subject to restricted stock grants; - 1,101,855 shares in 2020 (which was 3.4% of the weighted-average number of shares of our common stock issued and outstanding in 2020), of which 670,250 were subject to stock option awards and 431,605 were subject to restricted stock grants.
+In connection with the 2019 bonuses earned by employees, we issued 429,855 common shares in lieu of cash under the 2018 Plan; and - 2,028,500 shares thus far in 2020 (which was 3.2% of the weighted-average number of shares of our common stock issued and outstanding in 2021 through April 5, 2021), of which 2,027,500 were subject to stock option awards and 1,000 were subject to restricted stock grants.

-The Compensation Committee anticipates that the aggregate share limit of 6,651,038 shares requested for the 2018 Plan and assuming usual levels of shares becoming available for new awards as a result of forfeitures of outstanding awards, will provide us with flexibility to continue to grant equity awards under the 2018 Plan for the next two to three years.
+The Compensation Committee anticipates that the aggregate share limit of 14,198,424 shares requested for the 2018 Plan and assuming usual levels of shares becoming available for new awards as a result of forfeitures of outstanding awards, will provide us with flexibility to continue to grant equity awards under the 2018 Plan for the next two years.
 However, this is only an estimate, in our judgment, based on current circumstances.
-The total number of shares that are subject to the Company's award grants in any one year or from year-to-year may change based on any number of variables, including, without limitation, the value of our common stock (since higher stock prices generally require fewer shares to be issued to produce awards of the same grant date fair value), changes in competitors' compensation practices, changes in compensation practices in the market generally, changes in the number of employees particularly in light of a successful clinical trial and commercialization efforts for ThermoDox®, changes in the number of directors and officers, whether and the extent to which vesting conditions applicable to equity-based awards are satisfied, acquisition activity and the need to grant awards to new employees in connection with acquisitions, the need to attract, retain and incentivize key talent, the type of awards we grant and how we choose to balance total compensation between cash and equity-based awards.
+The total number of shares that are subject to the Company's award grants in any one year or from year-to-year may change based on any number of variables, including, without limitation, the value of our common stock (since higher stock prices generally require fewer shares to be issued to produce awards of the same grant date fair value), changes in competitors' compensation practices, changes in compensation practices in the market generally, changes in the number of employees, changes in the number of directors and officers, whether and the extent to which vesting conditions applicable to equity-based awards are satisfied, acquisition activity and the need to grant awards to new employees in connection with acquisitions, the need to attract, retain and incentivize key talent, the type of awards we grant and how we choose to balance total compensation between cash and equity-based awards.

-The closing market price for a share of our common stock as of April 28, 2020 was \$1.27 per share.
-Based on this price and the maximum number of shares that would have been available for awards as of such date under the 2018 Plan, the maximum aggregate market value of the common stock that could potentially be issued under the 2018 Plan is approximately \$8.4 million.
+The closing market price for a share of our common stock as of April 5, 2021 was \$1.41 per share.
+Based on this price and the maximum number of shares that would have been available for awards as of such date under the 2018 Plan together with the 7,700,000 additional shares requested in this proposed amendment, the maximum aggregate market value of the common stock that could potentially be issued under the 2018 Plan is approximately \$20 million if this amendment is approved.